edonkeycoin/gsbitcoinutils/README.md

 Most of the time this scripted automation approach works well.
 But to get updated information you may have to refresh your spreadsheet in your browser.

 Every once in a while something gets "stuck" (maybe some Google caching algorithm) and fresh data stops arriving.
-Try making a meaningless edit (which you and undo) in order to get it unstuck.
+Try making a meaningless edit (which you can undo) in order to get it unstuck.